MaximilianSchleper/tsm/userstories.md

     - ⏳ Store task schedule in React state.

 6.  **Cesium Visualization Layer:**
     - ✅ Render satellite orbits and animated positions on the globe.
-(Achieved for a single test satellite)
+(Achieved for demo constellation)
     - ⏳ Display targets as markers with labels.
     - ⏳ Implement visualization for active imaging tasks.
     - ✅ Integrate Cesium clock/timeline for simulation control.